 Tired of Marvel’s hamfisted attempts to shoehorn SJW tropes and bizarro-world philosophy into your superhero stories?
 Tire no more, because the Ultimate Victim is ready to take that SJW dial and crank it up to one point twenty-one giga-whines of intensity.
-When the dark forces of logic, reason, hard work, and Western civilization, The Ultimate Victim will be there to stand strong in the face of reality and shout down the oppressive nature of expectations, healthy attitudes, and normality.
+When the dark forces of logic, reason, hard work, and Western civilization threaten to improve the lives of everyone in the world, The Ultimate Victim will be there to stop them by standing strong in the face of reality and shout down the oppressive nature of expectations, healthy attitudes, and normality.

 The freshest voice in science fiction and fantasy is back with this epic tale of a magic alien on earth.
 It features all of the best aspects of Hugo Award winning fiction.
 Smug self-righteousness?
 Check!
 Serviceable writing?
 Check!
 Political check boxes?
 Check!
 Clever ironic detachment and an utter lack of morality?
 Oh hell check yeah!
 The prose rolls like Damon Knight ate a copy of Edgar Rice Burroughs and dumped the resulting bowel movement all over James Blish’s chest, complete with all of the Clarion Workshop wankery you’ve come to expect from people who wave silver rockets around.

 There had never been a more deserving Re-Scriber for a promotion to Chief Officer, Political.
 Doey’s years of slaving away in the Culture Mines finally paid off, and now he was one step closer to the tippy-top position of the Aynal Empire.
 His first mission as Chief Officer, Political, was a simple run through the low streets of the city to break up a clandestine culture mill churning out written works that weren’t derivative rehashes of previous greats carefully reworked to fit into this week’s Narrative.